yegorsokolov/BotCopier/README.md

    ```bash
    python scripts/train_target_clone.py --data-dir logs --out-dir models
    ```
+   The script inspects CPU, RAM, GPU and disk space and enables advanced indicators or deep models only when sufficient resources are available.
-   The script automatically selects resource-intensive indicators based on available hardware, so manual `--use-foo` flags are no longer required.
+   On constrained VPS instances it defaults to a lean configuration with a small model and minimal features, so manual `--use-foo` flags are no longer required.
 3. Generate an EA from the trained model:
    ```bash
    python scripts/generate_mql4_from_model.py models/model.json experts